FtmsdtHosseini/IDPL-PFOD/README.md

 + To record image information, we have created a file that has 7 columns and 30,138 rows, each row corresponding to an image.

 **Notes:**

-+ *we generated IDPL-LSPOD's images by using the Python programming language.*

-+ *we used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image*
+ +*We used [MirasText](https://github.com/miras-tech/MirasText/tree/master/MirasText) Dataset to generate text of each image*

+ +*We generated IDPL-LSPOD's images by using the Python programming language.*

+ +*We used part of the code published [here](https://github.com/Belval/TextRecognitionDataGenerator) to add wave distortion to our images.*
 ## Summery of IDPL-LSPOD
 |#######| **Plain white** | **Noisy** | **Texture** | **Total image**| **Total Lines** | **Total Words** |
 :-:|:-:|:-:|:-:|:-:|:-:|:-: